-For those who are new to the Bible, we recommend starting from the Gospel of John, as it is the Gospel that clearly shows the deity of Jesus Christ and would help the new Christian know Jesus Christ our Lord and Savior more.
-After the Gospel of John, it is a good idea to continue forward with Acts, Romans and so on.
+For those who are new to the Bible, we recommend starting from the Gospel of John, as it is the Gospel that clearly shows the deity of Jesus Christ and would help the new Christian know Jesus more.
+After the Gospel of John, it is a good idea to continue forward with Acts, Romans and so on as the books are found in the New Testament.

-• Taking a passage from a Book

-Sometimes we can take a passage from a book in the Bible.
+Taking a passage from a Book Sometimes we can take a passage from a book in the Bible.
 For example, we can take the passage that talks about David and Goliath.
 Or the Nativity story in Luke chapter 1, or the passage in 1 Cor.
 13 that talks about "Love".